IndraniDey1/spring-boot-s2i-app/README-odo.md

  **Front-end code deploy
    - cd to front-end-code-dir
-   - oc create java
+   - oc create nodejs
-   - odo push ( this will push the backend code. no need to specify port)
+   - odo push ( this will push the frontend code. no need to specify port)

    - for more information please see this url https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_developer_cli/creating-a-multicomponent-application-with-odo.html